- Accessing work anonymously

 Marking offline using the process below is only possible where you can complete the offline marking and annotation while keeping the Blackboard screen open so that you do not lose the anonymised student record you are working on.

-Download the submitted file
+Download and save the student's file

-Upload the annotated file
+Save the annotated file

 Summative Assessment through Blackboard allows for one submission per assessment.